-Morning arrival.
-Meet'n'greet in the airport by our representative.
-6h city tour around the city to visit all the beautiful places of Lisbon, including it's pearl - Jeronimos Monastery, - is a former monastery of the Order of Saint Jerome near the Tagus river in the parish of Belém, in the Lisbon Municipality, Portugal.
+Enjoy a 6-hour tour around the city to visit the beautiful places in Lisbon, including its pearl: Jeronimos Monastery.
+This is a former monastery of the Order of Saint Jerome near the Tagus river in the parish of Belém, Lisbon Municipality, Portugal.
 The monastery is one of the most prominent examples of the Portuguese Late Gothic Manueline style of architecture in Lisbon.
 It was classified a UNESCO World Heritage Site, along with the nearby Tower of Belém, in 1983.
-Tickets and inside excursion are included.
-After the tour - check in to the hotel, free evening, rest.
+Tickets and tour are included.

 Day 2.
 Lisbon - Fatima - Coimbra

 Breakfast in the hotel.
-Transfer to main center of pilgrimage of Portugal - Fatima, well-known for its Marian apparitions that occurred in Cova da Iria in 1917 and which were later recognized by the Catholic Church, which later marked these events as "worthy of belief".
-A small chapel was built here in honor of Our Lady of Fátima, bin the eginning of 1918, and a statue of her installed; the chapel and statue have since been enclosed within a large shrine and basilicas.
-Later continuation to Coimbra - one of the ain cultural centers.
-This was in large part helped by the establishment the University of Coimbra in 1290, - the oldest academic institution in the Portuguese-speaking world.
-Apart from attracting many students from all over the world, the university is visited by many tourists for its monuments and history.
-Its historical buildings were classified as a World Heritage site by UNESCO in 2013.
-City tour and check in to the hotel.
+Travel to Fatima, the main pilgrimage hub of Portugal.
+Fatima is well known for its Marian apparitions that occurred in Cova da Iria in 1917, and which were later recognized by the Catholic Church who marked these events as "worthy of belief".
+A small chapel was built here in honor of Our Lady of Fátima, in the beginning of 1918, and her statue was installed.
+The chapel and statue have since been enclosed within a large shrine and basilicas.

 Day 3.
 Coimbra - Santiago de Compostella

-Breakfast in the hotel.
-Transfer to famous pilgrim's center - Santiago de Compostella, and city tour around it, to see it's glorious Cathedral - one of the World Heritage sites.
+Travel to the famous pilgrim's center: Santiago de Compostella and enjoy the city tour.
+You will have the opportunity to see the glorious Cathedral, a World Heritage site.
 The cathedral is the reputed burial-place of Saint James the Great - one of the apostles of Jesus Christ.
-The cathedral has historically been a place of pilgrimage on the Way of St. James, since the Early Middle Ages.
-The building is a Romanesque structure with later Gothic and Baroque additions.
-You'll walk thru Portico de la Gloria - the ‘Door of Glory’ - a triple-columned entrance to the Cathedral through which pilgrims traditionally arrived.
+Historically, the cathedral has been a place of pilgrimage on the Way of St. James since the early Middle Ages.
+The building is a Romanesque structure with Gothic and Baroque additions added later.
+You will walk through the Portico de la Gloria, the ‘Door of Glory’ which is a triple-columned entrance to the Cathedral.
 Sculpted in the 12th century by Master Mateo, it is considered to be one of the finest treasures of the Cathedral.
-Continuation with a tour around historical center to see Plaza de Cervantes, Plaza de Obradoiro and other famous sights and streets of Santiago de Compostella.
-Check in, free evening.

 Day 4.
 Santiago de Compostella - Leon - Burgos